5 Misconceptions about Winter Activities in the U.P.

 3. It’s too cold to do anything outside

 Some people think that because the Upper Peninsula is so far north, it’s nearly impossible to do anything outside.
 Guess again!
-Between guided snowshoe hikes, dog sled races, antique snowmobile runs and restaurants ready to serve up a nice hot plate with a beer brewed locally, you’re sure to enjoy the outdoors.
+Between cross country skiing, dog sled races, antique snowmobile runs and restaurants ready to serve up a nice hot plate with a beer brewed locally, you’re sure to enjoy the outdoors.
 Some residents say it’s just as busy in the winter as it is in the summer!
 One thing that folks in the Keweenaw Peninsula know is that Lake Superior actually moderates temperature enough to keep it cold, but comfortable, in the winter.

 Not true!
 Michigan’s Upper Peninsula is famous for the amount of snow it gets, sometimes even up to 200 inches a year!
 While the L.P. has countless Pure Michigan Snow Day activities, the U.P.’s top-rated snowmobiling trails, ski resorts and winter festivals make it a blast for any visitor.